 Repeat Rule: May be repeated up to 2 times.

 RMP 444A - Taking the "Dis" out of Disability

 In contrast to the traditional view of disability as a defect, students learn how disability provides a unique vantage point on our world and can be perceived as an ordinary part of the twists and turns of life.
 Examines the history of social responses to disability, with an emphasis on the present day concepts of inclusion and self-determination.
 Students explore expressions of the disability experience through print and visual media.
 Writing intensive.

 Attributes: Social Science (Discovery); Inquiry (Discovery); Writing Intensive Course

-RMP 490 - Recreation and Leisure in Society
+RMP 490 - Recreation & Tourism in Society

-Examines the historical and philosophical foundation of recreation and leisure.
+Examines the historical and philosophical foundation of recreation ,leisure and tourism.
 Emphasizes concepts, theories, and the interrelationships between factors (social, economic, political, and environmental), which influence people's leisure attitudes and behavior.
 Explores implications of leisure for holistic and balanced living.
-Classes not allowed in section: Senior.

 Attributes: Social Science (Discovery)